 - Steroid-induced gastritis

-Hematuria is rare in MCNS, but microscopic hematuria may be present in 20% of the cases.
-Macroscopic hematuria is present in 60–80% of the cases of FSGS, MN and MPGN.
+Hematuria is rare in MCNS, but microscopic hematuria may be present in 20% of cases.
+Macroscopic hematuria is present in 60–80% of the cases of FSGS, MN, and MPGN.

-The Alport syndrome is characterized by progressive nephritis with sensorineural hearing loss.
-Hematuria is always present with the syndrome.
-The presence of proteinuria or nephrotic syndrome, along withal port syndrome, suggests a poor prognosis.
+Alport syndrome is characterized by progressive nephritis with sensorineural hearing loss.
+Hematuria is always present in Alport syndrome.
+The presence of proteinuria or nephrotic syndrome and Alport syndrome suggests a poor prognosis.

 Complications of Childhood Nephrotic Syndrome

-- Hypovolemia can be precipitated by a loss of intravascular volume, use of diuretics, sepsis or diarrhea.
+- Hypovolemia can be precipitated by a loss of intravascular volume, the use of diuretics, sepsis, or diarrhea.
 It presents with abdominal pain, hypotension, cold extremities, and raised hematocrit.

-- Acute renal failure may occur in nephrotic syndrome due to hypovolemia, bilateral renal vein thrombosis, and aggressive use of diuretics, drug-induced interstitial nephritis or severe histologic lesions.
+- Acute renal failure may occur in nephrotic syndrome due to hypovolemia, bilateral renal vein thrombosis, and the aggressive use of diuretics, drug-induced interstitial nephritis, or severe histologic lesions.
 In minimal change disease, it is usually reversible with appropriate management.

-- The most common infection caused due to the nephrotic syndrome is peritonitis.
-Other infections include meningitis, pneumonitis, cellulitis and sepsis.
-The most common organism is pneumonia.
-Other bacterial infections include group B streptococci.
-H. influenzae, E. coli and other Gram-negative organisms are also common.
-The varicella infection is quite common as well.
+- The most common infection caused due to nephrotic syndrome is peritonitis.
+Other infections include meningitis, pneumonitis, cellulitis, and sepsis.
+The most common causative organism is Streptococcus pneumoniae.
+Bacterial infections caused by Group B streptococci, H. influenzae, E. coli, and other Gram-negative organisms are also common.
+Varicella is of concern, especially in immunosuppressed patients.